NhanAZ/pmmp-changelog-viewer/README.md

 A modern, responsive web application for viewing and searching PocketMine-MP changelogs.
 Built for GitHub Pages.

+## 🚧 DEVELOPMENT NOTICE

-> **DEVELOPMENT NOTICE:** This project is currently under development and has not been officially released.
+**DEVELOPMENT NOTICE:** This project is currently under development and has not been officially released.
 Features may be incomplete or subject to change.

 ## Features